Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Type-Conversion "Previous section in reading order")]   [[\>](#Classic-File-Parts "Next section in reading order")]       [[\<\<](#Data "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#NetCDF-Utilities "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------------- ------------------------------------------------------------- --- ----------------------------------------------------------------- --------------------------- -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4. File Structure and Performance {.chapter}
+4. File Structure and Performance
 =================================

 This chapter describes the file structure of a netCDF classic or 64-bit